 The application will be in two phases:

-- For the first phase, a written summary of the video needs to be submitted with a description of the technique or innovation to be filmed and a background of relevant safety information.
-The deadline for these submissions is June 30, 2021.
+For the first phase, a written summary of the video needs to be submitted with a description of the technique or innovation to be filmed and a background of relevant safety information.
+The deadline for these submissions has been extended to 15 September 2021.

 HOW CAN I GET STARTED?